 “It is about disease prevention” In midlife that correlates to keeping extra fat from accumulating around the middle.
 Excess fat around the middle is known to increase the risk of several diseases.

 “I have a happy weight range”

-“I struggled with my weight as a teenager, and always felt like the big girl.
-I am finally happy in my own skin but has taken years”
+“I struggled with my weight as a teenager and always felt like the big girl.
+I am finally happy in my skin but has taken years”

 “I had an underlying undiagnosed eating disorder and I was not happy with my weight even 30 pounds lighter than I am now.
 It has taken me many years to feel comfortable “

-“Its a work in progress to love our self at every weight.
+“It’s a work in progress to love ourselves at every weight.
 But I no doubt feel my physical and emotional best at a certain amount of leanness.”
-Just as important its the weight where I am able to sustain my eating habits without feeling like they are hard to maintain.
+Just as important is the weight where I can sustain my eating habits without feeling like they are hard to maintain.
 I don’t feel FOMO for missing out and I don’t feel guilty for overeating.
 This is a happy place.”